 Current 9 (2018)

-During performance the algorithmic system is in a continuous state of flux and takes on many different forms depending on spatial information and user input.
+During performance the algorithmic system is in a continuous state of flux and can take on many different forms depending on spatial information and user input.

 2019: April 5th

-Current 9 was displayed as a ‘pop-up’ installation at Late at the Library Algorave The British Library, London.
+Current 9 ‘pop-up’ installation at Late at the Library Algorave The British Library, London.

 The seminar is co-organised in the context of the research cluster Music, Thought and Technology (MTT) at the Orpheus Institute (Ghent, Belgium) – a leading centre for artistic research in music.
 Their artist-researchers are joined by experts from international institutions across the globe, who share their experience and understanding.
 Algorithms that Matter (ALMAT) hosted by the Institute of Electronic Music and Acoustics (IEM) at the University of Music and Performing Arts Graz, where it is integrated with ongoing research and teaching and performing activities.